Out-Law Guide | 28 Oct 2019 | 4:43 pm | 1 min. read

 All communications with members should be polite.
 The Pensions Ombudsman has criticised trustees for aggressively demanding money from members.

 Compensation from administrators

-Trustees should consider seeking compensation from their administrators if the overpayment was the administrators' fault.
-The trustees will first need to consider the potential costs of claiming compensation, the likelihood of success and the potential damage to the trustees' relationship with the administrators.
-The administrators are likely to insist on the trustees first trying to get the money back from the members concerned.
+You should consider seeking compensation from your administrators if the overpayment was the administrators' fault.
+You will first need to consider the potential costs of claiming compensation, the likelihood of success and the potential damage to your relationship with the administrators.
+The administrators are likely to insist on your first trying to get the money back from the members concerned.